 - At your clinic follow-up the Respiratory Team will assess you to see if your symptoms have improved.
-They will discuss with you how long you need to take the anticoagulants for and this depends on many factors. - If the blood clot was felt to be triggered by something temporary or transient, for example pregnancy or following a surgical procedure, then it may be safe to stop the medication. - However, if there was no clear reason for the blood clot, or if the reason hasn't gone away (for example you have cancer or other significant medical issues) then you may need to carry the medicines on.
+They will discuss with you how long you need to take the anticoagulants for and this depends on many factors. - If the blood clot was felt to be triggered by something temporary or transient, for example pregnancy or following a surgical procedure, then it may be safe to stop the medication. - If your clots were thought to be triggered by pregnancy and you have subsequent pregnancies, please contact your GP as soon as you find out you are pregnant as you may need to start on PE preventative treatment straight away. - However, if there was no clear reason for the blood clot, or if the reason hasn't gone away (for example you have cancer or other significant medical issues), then you may need to carry on with the medicines.
 We know from studies that patients with no obvious reason for their blood clot have a higher risk of having more blood clots in the future if the medication is stopped.
-This risk can be as high as 20-30% over five years.
-This therefore needs to be weighed up carefully with any problems you have experienced while taking the medication to make a sensible decision about if it should continue. - If you have ongoing symptoms of breathlessness that aren't explained by any other health conditions, you may need an echocardiogram to look at the heart or sometimes a repeat scan, but for most patients no further scans are needed.
-The vast majority of patients clear their blood clots and only 1-2% of patients develop complications that need further tests.
+This risk can be as high as 20-30% (up to 3 in 10 cases) over five years.
+This therefore needs to be weighed up carefully with any problems you have experienced while taking the medication to make a sensible decision about whether to continue. - If you have ongoing symptoms of breathlessness that aren't explained by any other health conditions, you may need an echocardiogram to look at the heart or sometimes a repeat scan, but for most patients no further scans are needed.
+The vast majority of patients clear their blood clots and only 1-2% (up to 1 in 50) patients develop complications that need further tests.